Improved Kernels for Tracking Path Problem: Introduction

-\defparproblem{\tp $(G,s,t,k)$}{An undirected graph $G=(V,E)$ with two distinguished vertices $s$ and $t$, and a non-negative integer $k$.} {$k$} {Is there a tracking set $T$ of size at most $k$ for $G$?}
+\defparproblem{\tp $(G,s,t,k)$}{An undirected graph $G=(V,E)$ with two distinguished vertices $s$ and $t$, and a non-negative integer $k$.} {$k$} {Does there exist a tracking set $T$ of size at most $k$ for $G$?}

-In~\cite{banik2019}, above problem was proven to be \textsc{NP}-complete, and further it also shown to be fixed-parameter tractable by existence of a polynomial kernel.
-Specifically it was proven that an instance of \tp can be reduced to an equivalent instance of size $\Oh(k^7)$ in polynomial time, where $k$ is the desired size of the tracking set.
+Banik et al.~\cite{tr-j} proved \tp to be \textsc{NP}-complete and fixed-parameter tractable by showing the existence of a polynomial kernel.
+Specifically it was proven that an instance of \tp can be reduced to an equivalent instance of size $\Oh(k^7)$ in polynomial time, where $k$ is the desired size of the tracking set\footnote{Throughout the paper we assume $k$ to be a non-negative integer.}.
+Here it remains an open question whether the kernel size can be improved and if there possibly exists a lower bound for the kernel.
+We answer the first question in this paper by giving an improved kernel for general graphs and planar graphs.
+We also give the first hardness result for \tp with respect to parameterized complexity.

-{\bf Our Results and Methods.} In this paper we give a quadratic kernel for \tp on general graphs, which is a major improvement from the $\Oh(k^7)$ kernel given in~\cite{banik2019}.
-We also give a linear kernel for \tp on $d$-degenerate graphs.
+{\bf Our Contributions and Methods.} We give a quadratic kernel for \tp on general graphs, which is a major improvement from the $\Oh(k^7)$ kernel given in~\cite{tr-j}.
+We also give a linear kernel for \tp on planar graphs.
 Further we prove that deciding if there exists a tracking set of size at most $n-k$, where $n$ is the number of vertices in the graph, is {\sc W[1]}-hard.

-Given an instance $(G,s,t,k)$, we give a polynomial time algorithm that either determines that $(G,s,t,k)$ is a NO instance or produces an equivalent instance with $\Oh(k^2)$ vertices and $\Oh(k^2)$ edges.
+Given an instance $(G,s,t,k)$, we give a polynomial time algorithm that either determines that $(G,s,t,k)$ is a NO instance or produces an equivalent instance with $\Oh(k^2)$ vertices and $\Oh(k^2)$ edges, where $k$ is the size of a desired tracking set.
 This polynomial time algorithm is called a {\em kernelization algorithm} and the reduced instance is called a {\em kernel}.
 For more details about parameterized complexity and kernelization we refer to monographs~\cite{DF99,Cygan:2015:PA:2815661}.